vincentiroleh/missYou/docs/doc.md

 **Add multiple photos to a Memorial:**

-Doesn't need Authorization, because guests can perform this operation, for security checks, please enable to use [Google reCAPTCHA integration](https://developers.google.com/recaptcha/intro)
+Doesn't need Authorization, because guests can perform this operation without logging in, for security checks, please enable to use [Google reCAPTCHA integration](https://developers.google.com/recaptcha/intro)

 `PUT` `/api/v1/auth/update-photos/id`